-There are multiple reasons many babies don’t learn how to breastfeed right from day one.
-One of the main reasons they do not get the hang of the process is because they find it difficult to latch on.
+Nipple confusion arises when a baby finds it difficult to switch between a bottle and a breast.
+There are multiple reasons why some babies don’t learn how to breastfeed right from day one.
+One of the main reasons is that they find it difficult to latch on.
 However, that should not disappoint you.
-If your baby is not able to latch on and is reluctant to breastfeed, this does not mean that your baby is rejecting you.
+If your baby is not able to latch on and is reluctant to breastfeed, this does not mean that your baby is rejecting the breast milk.

-The first thing that you need to find out is why your baby is giving the teats of the bottles more preference when naturally he should prefer your nipples.
-You can also consult a lactation expert and seek help about the best latching positions to help your baby breastfeed.
+The first thing that you need to find out is why your baby is giving the teats of the bottles more preference when naturally, he should prefer your nipples.
+You can also consult a lactation expert and seek help with the best latching positions to help your baby breastfeed.

-Till your baby gets comfortable with latching, you can try to find a way to feed him breastmilk that is poured into a bottle instead of from the nipple.
-This will ensure he is still being fed breastmilk and can enjoy all the benefits of mother’s milk.
+Till your baby gets comfortable with latching, you can try to find a way to feed him breast milk that is poured into a bottle instead of from the nipple.
+This way, your baby will get the breast milk.

-The answer to this question is still unclear.
-According to some experts, giving your baby milk in bottles can lead to breastfeeding issues.
-However, it is hard to say whether the bottles are the cause of the problem, or there are existing breastfeeding problems that force mothers to try bottle milk.
+Yes, a breastfed baby may get confused with expressed breast milk, too.
+In fact, nipple confusion can happen whenever there is a fast flow of milk, as babies prefer the fast flow of milk.
+It is estimated that giving your baby milk in bottles can lead to breastfeeding issues.
+However, it is hard to say whether the bottles are the cause of the problem or if there are other existing breastfeeding problems that force mothers to try bottled milk.

 While trying to establish breastfeeding, you can consider introducing a bottle of expressed milk.
 Feeding expressed milk ensures your baby gets all the benefits of breastmilk while allowing you the luxury of delegating the job of feeding.
-Try out different bottles and see which is the one your child responds to best, to figure out the best bottle to avoid nipple confusion.
+Try out different bottles and see which one your child responds to best to figure out the best bottle to avoid nipple confusion.

 When expressing, keep in mind your baby’s 24-hour feeding routine.
 Your breasts will be able to produce the same amount of milk every day, and you will not have the feeling of becoming uncomfortably full (breast engorgement).